ThreeDee-GmbH/ue5-style-guide/README.md

 <a name="4.1.1.1"></a>
 <a name="assets-sm-uvs-no-missing"></a>
-##### 4.1.1.1 All Meshes Must Have UVs
+##### 4.1.1.1 All Meshes Must Have valid UVs with as few UV-Islands as possible

 Pretty simple.
 All meshes, regardless how they are to be used, should not be missing UVs.
+Additionally, the UVs should not be folding into each other and no unnecessary UV splits should be present due to the increased vertex count.

 <a name="4.1.1.2"></a>
 <a name="assets-sm-uvs-no-overlapping"></a>
 ##### 4.1.1.2 All Meshes Must Not Have Overlapping UVs for Lightmaps

 Pretty simple.
-All meshes, regardless how they are to be used, should have valid non-overlapping UVs.
+All static meshes, regardless how they are to be used, should have valid non-overlapping UVs on a secondary UV channel.
+Make sure that the proper UV channel is selected for them in the “Light Map Coordinate Index” setting.

+<a name="4.1.1.3"></a>
+<a name="assets-sm-uvs-lightmap-resolution-specified"></a>
+##### 4.1.1.3 All Static Meshes Must Have Their Light Map Resolution Specified Deliberately

+The “Light Map Resolution” setting should account for the scale of the object.
+Smaller objects (<10x10x10 cm), especially the ones that are expected to repeat often should have their resolution reduced below 64x64 pixels.
+Larger objects can have their lightmap resolution increased up to a maximum of 512x512.

+<a name="4.1.1.4"></a>
+<a name="assets-sm-uvs-lightmap-boundaries-snapped"></a>
+##### 4.1.1.4 All Lightmap Island Boundaries Should be snapped to Pixel

+To increase baking quality all borders of a Lightmap UV-Island should be snapped to a pixel-corner in the corresponding final Lightmap resolution.

 <a name="4.1.2"></a>
 <a name="assets-sm-lods"></a>
 #### 4.1.2 LODs Should Be Set Up Correctly

-This is a subjective check on a per-project basis, but as a general rule any mesh that can be seen at varying distances should have proper LODs.
+This is a subjective check on a per-project basis, but as a general rule any mesh that can be seen at varying distances should have proper LODs.Those LODs should be auto-generated via the available UnrealEngine tools whenever possible to remain time-efficient.
+LOD-distances should be adjusted in accordance with the specific scale/importance of the object.

 <a name="4.1.3"></a>
 <a name="assets-sm-modular-snapping"></a>
 #### 4.1.3 Modular Socketless Assets Should Snap To The Grid Cleanly

-This is a subjective check on a per-asset basis, however any modular socketless assets should snap together cleanly based on the project's grid settings.
+This is a subjective check on a per-asset basis, however any modular assets should snap together cleanly based on the project's grid settings.

 It is up to the project whether to snap based on a power of 2 grid or on a base 10 grid.
-However if you are authoring modular socketless assets for the marketplace, Epic's requirement is that they snap cleanly when the grid is set to 10 units or bigger.
+However if you are authoring modular assets for the marketplace, Epic's requirement is that they snap cleanly when the grid is set to 10 units or bigger.

 <a name="4.1.4"></a>
 <a name="assets-sm-collision"></a>